pramonettivega/getting_started_ndp/README.md

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-09%20211402.png?raw=true">

-Once we access the environment, we can log in to our user space by entering our username credentials, or by accessing through our institutional credentials (for the case of academic institutions) via [CI Logon](https://www.cilogon.org/).
+After accessing the environment, we can log in to our designated user space using either our username credentials or, in the case of members of institutions with federated access to NSF's infrastructure, by utilizing institutional credentials via  [CI Logon](https://www.cilogon.org/).
 Once you log in, you will be redirected to the main site for resources reservation:

 <img src="https://github.com/pramonettivega/images/blob/main/Screenshot%202024-01-11%20182754.png?raw=true">